 After completing her law degree in 2003, Tamika undertook her Articles of Clerkship with the Northern Territory Department of Justice.
 Tamika has undertaken a role as a Federal Court Judge’s Research Associate attending as Associate, and researching a range of issues within the jurisdiction of the Federal Court concerning Native Title, Taxation, Corporations and Intellectual Property.
 Subsequently she returned to the Northern Territory Department of the Attorney-General and Justice where she has practiced for the last 13 years and as a Senior Policy Lawyer.

-Currently, Tamika is employed with the Menzies School of Health Research as the in-house Principal Legal Advisor.
+Currently, Tamika is employed with the Menzies School of Health Research as the in-house Legal Advisor and Research Officer (Health Law).

 Nick Espie is an Arrernte man and has practiced as lawyer since 2003.
 Nick has worked throughout the Northern Territory and the Kimberley region of Western Australia working extensively with Aboriginal people.